Why do normies hate AI so much? I've never been more optimistic about a technology, but nobody else seems to feel the same way.

 The problem isnt the AI but the people who'll use it and the insane power it will give them

 Medical malpractice kills thousands of people a year.
-Humans fuck up all the time.
+Humans frick up all the time.
 AI doesn't have to be perfect 100% of the time, it just has to to be shown to be statistically more accurate than a human.

 an AI doctor that can examine your entire history and biometrics harvested for years would be incredibly helpful.